 Professor Else Guthrie

-Else is Professor of Psychological Medicine and an Honorary Consultant Psychiatrist at Leeds and York Partnership Foundation Trust.
+I am Professor of Psychological Medicine and an Honorary Consultant Psychiatrist at Leeds and York Partnership Foundation Trust.
 I was formerly based in Manchester, holding both academic positions at the University of Manchester and a clinical position in Liaison Psychiatry at Manchester Mental Health and Social Care Partnership.
 I ran the liaison psychiatry service at Manchester Royal Infirmary from 1994 to 2017.
 I was Senior Lecturer in Psychiatry at the University of Manchester from 1994-2001 and then Professor in Psychological Medicine from 2001 to 2004.
-I then became a full-time Consultant Psychiatry with an honorary chair at the University of Manchester from 2004 to 2017, when I took up my appointment in Leeds.
+I then became a full-time Consultant Psychiatrist with an honorary chair at the University of Manchester from 2004 to 2017, before I took up my appointment in Leeds.
+I work one day per week for Leeds and York Partnership NHS Trust.
+I oversee and supervise the academic clinical fellows for mental health.
+I am a former Chair of the Faculty of Liaison Psychiatry, Royal College of Psychiatrist, former Vice-President of the Society for Psychotherapy Research, former programme director for the North West Higher Psychiatric Training Scheme.

-- Function REplacement in repeated Self-Harm: Standardising Therapeutic Assessment and the Related Therapy: FReSH START RP-PG-1016-20005- co-applicant £2,475,223.00-PfAR- This is a programme grant that leads to a definitive trial of psychological treatment (one of 3 therapies PIT, ACT or BA) for people with multiple self harm.
-2018-2024;
+- Function REplacement in repeated Self-Harm: Standardising Therapeutic Assessment and the Related Therapy: FReSH START Co-Lead PI.
+RP-PG-1016-20005- t £2,475,223.00-PfAR- This is a programme grant that leads to a definitive trial of psychological treatment (one of 3 therapies PIT, ACT or BA) for people with multiple self harm.
+2018-2024. https://freshstart.leeds.ac.uk

 - Low-dose antidepressants for the treatment of irritable bowel Syndrome £1,787,887.99 16/162 co-applicant HTA.
 RCT of amitriptyline for IBS in primary care.
 2018-2022;